brycewray/astro-site-legacy/src/pages/posts/2021/07/eleventy-vite-elite.md

 Fortunately, by this particular day that I was once again researching the subject, I saw two key links:

-- Simon East's *Medium* article, "[Clean SASS and JS with Eleventy in 2021 (Using Vite)](https://medium.com/@SimonEast/clean-sass-and-js-with-eleventy-in-2021-using-vite-98747500d8f8)," which relied heavily on&nbsp;.&nbsp;.&nbsp;.
+- Simon East's *Medium* article, “[Clean SASS and JS with Eleventy in 2021 (Using Vite)](https://medium.com/@SimonEast/clean-sass-and-js-with-eleventy-in-2021-using-vite-98747500d8f8),” which relied heavily on&nbsp;.&nbsp;.&nbsp;.
 - Fotis Papado&shy;georgo&shy;poulos's repo, [`eleventy-with-vite`](https://github.com/fpapado/eleventy-with-vite), which is self-announced as "a template (or demo) for integrating Vite with Eleventy."

 I'd seen `eleventy-with-vite` before and perused some of its code, but until that day had feared it might not work with my existing site and, thus, figured it wasn't worth the try.